andersjh/odscwest2020_jeff_anderson/README.md

 # ODSC West 2020 Presentation Key Ideas

+## It is such an exciting time to be in Data Science
+- So many opportunities
+- So few practitioners
+- It's almost like it was in the old west with doctors

+## It is a scary time to be in Data Science
+- So much to learn
+- So many doubts, Am I good enough?

+## The right foundations
+- Pursue the best solution, not seek validation of your ideas
+- Trust what you know
+- You don't have to know everthing
+- You have to know how to learn anything
+  - repitition required
+  - working on real projects is the best way
+- Be curious
+- Have fun
+- Redefine failure
+  - Job Interview - This could be the only time I get to talk to these fascinating people, I'm going to get the most out of it
+  - Coding Challenges - Learn what they are about
+  - Failure is preparing you to help others

 ## Stories Are The Key To Success
 - What Story Does Your Data Tell?
   - Be curious